-The Governing Body's Council of Management has responsibility for oversight of the management of health and safety at the School and Conference Centre and sets out direction seeking effective health and safety management.
-It will seek to ensure so far as reasonably practicable the provision of all necessary resources for the management of health, safety and welfare.
+The Governing Body's Council of Management has responsibility for oversight of the management of health and safety at the School and Bryanston Enterprises, and sets out direction seeking effective health and safety management.
+It will seek to ensure, so far as reasonably practicable, the provision of all necessary resources for the management of health, safety and welfare.

-One of the Governors takes on a liaison role, assisting the Council of Management by reporting back on health & safety matters.
-This Governor (or an alternate Governor) attends the termly meetings of the School's Health & Safety Committee and receives copies of all the relevant paperwork.
-A report on health & safety is tabled at each term's Council meeting and covers: statistics on accidents to pupils, staff and visitors, staff training, fire practices, and all new or revised policies and procedures.
-Minutes of the Health & Safety Committee meetings are tabled at each meeting of Council, together with any other issues on health and safety that the COO wishes to bring to Council's attention.
+One of the Governors takes on a liaison role, assisting the Council of Management by reporting back on H&S matters.
+This Governor (or a representative) attends the termly meetings of the School's Health & Safety Committee and receives copies of all the relevant paperwork.
+A report on H&S is tabled at each term's Council meeting and covers various aspects of H&S development, incident reports and reviewed Policies.
+Minutes of the Health & Safety Committee meetings are tabled at each meeting of Council, together with any other issues on H&S that the COO wishes to bring to Council's attention.